vtex/react-hook-form-jsonschema/README.md

 ##### Optional:

-- `mode`: String to indicate when to validate the input, default is `'onSubmit'`.
+- `validationMode`: String to indicate when to validate the input, default is `'onSubmit'`.
   - `'onBlur'`: Validate when an input field is blurred.
   - `'onChange'`: Validate when an input field value changes.
   - `'onSubmit'`: Validate when the submit is triggered.